top of page

 Some of December’s Holidays and How They're Celebrated

 AnnaMarie Harper ah484@uakron.edu December is one of those months when it’s always cold and busy.
 Here are some of the most well-known holidays and what they look like: Christmas (December 25th): Christmas is one of the most popular holidays around the world and is celebrated as both a religious holiday and a worldwide phenomenon.
 Many religious people celebrate by attending church services, saying prayers, or reading the nativity story of Jesus Christ.
-Others might celebrat
+Others might celebrate

 Wallaroo Gazette